10 Things I Always Do Before Every International Trip

 I’m not talking about your credit card balance here.
 If all of your travel so far has been to the States or to resorts down South, you probably haven’t given much thought to travel visas.
 The Canadian government keeps a list of entry requirements for all countries.
-Before you book your ticket, know whether you’ll need to apply for a visa beforehand.
+Before you book your ticket, know whether you’ll need to apply for a visa.

 Now, for your passport.
-A lot of countries will require your passport to be valid for a number of months after your arrive.
+A lot of countries will require your passport to be valid for a number of months after your arrival.
 For example, Nicaragua will require that my passport be valid for six months after my expected date of departure.
 I haven’t heard of a longer period so if your passport is getting close to expiring, renew it now.

 Notify Credit Card Companies